grzegorzSpiewak/x_team_nextJS_practise/README.md

    1. Download repository.
    2. Get to to project folder in console and type `npm install` then `npm run dev`
    3. The project runs on http://localhost:3000/
+   4. To build static files type in `npm run build` - which crates and populates "Out" folder

 ## C. Structure